EightCap group includes 2 related companies.

-EightCap is a forex broker located in Australia, regulated by the Australian Securities and Investments Commission (ASIC).
+EightCap AU - located in Australia, regulated by the Australian Securities and Investments Commission (ASIC).

 Forex broker offers the following underlying assets for trading.